rumq/java-springboot-course/README.md

 2. Continue with the Assignment 1 from the course.

 Today's recording [Day 11 ch07 Spring Boot Techniques - update link TODO]().

+## Day 12 ch07 Spring Boot Techniques continued
+We went through some parts of the slides in 07_Spring_Boot_Techniques.
+Also we looked in more detailed the example created by the author for a better understanding and to gain the confidence on some important concepts in this chapter.

+Assignment:
+1. Go through the example created by PawarV about this chapter and see if everything is clear
+2. Replicate the same example for a better understaning
+3. Go through the exercise of this chapter and also in the Assignment1